-Representative packings as a function of anisotropy $a$ and their corresponding defect subgraphs are shown in Fig. \ref{fig:Packings-and-associated}D and E. For monodispersed particles, the packings are crystalline as expected.
-On flat surface, a few isolated defect motifs are typically present because the lattice may be incommensurate with the periodic boundary conditions.
-In curved space the scars of spherical crystallography occur together with a number of dislocations.
-While defects are not topologically required on the torus, because the genus is $1$ and the Euler characteristic $\chi=0$, the higher curvature present locally tends to promote longer scars and star motifs.
+Representative packings as a function of anisotropy $a$ and their corresponding defect subgraphs are shown in Fig. \ref{fig:Packings-and-associated}A. Note that the representation of the subgraphs displayed here is designed to emphasize the topological features; there is no significance to the spatial position of the nodes.
+For monodispersed particles, the packings are crystalline as expected.
+On the flat surface, a few isolated defect motifs are typically present because the lattice may be incommensurate with the periodic boundary conditions.
+On curved surfaces the scars of spherical crystallography occur together with a number of dislocations.
+While defects are not topologically required on the torus, because the genus is $1$ and the Euler characteristic is $0$, the higher curvature present locally deforms the crystal lattice and therefore tends to promote longer scars and star motifs.